Ivan Dorn: Career

 In 2006, he sang in a Moscow a cappella duo, but soon decided to return to Ukraine to join the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.
 In 2006, at a Jamiroquai concert, he met Anna Dobrydneva and together they created the duo «Para Normalnykh» ("A Pair of Normals").

 From 2007 to 2010, he continued to sing with Anna but then in 2010 she began working with Ukrainian singer Artem Meh.
 In 2008, on invitation by the TV producer Oleksandr Asaulyuk Dorn began his TV career as the host of the program Guten Morgen on M1 channel.

 He released his debut studio album "Co'N'Dorn" in 2012 which had made a huge impact on both Russian and Ukrainian scene and won many awards.
 Dorn was honoured as "an idol for a new generation."

 In 2014, Dorn was a judge on the fifth season of X Factor Ukraine.

 In the summer of 2014 Dorn took part in the New wave music festival in Jūrmala, where he performed the Ukrainian-language song of the Skryabin (band) - 'Penguin Dance' dressed in a sweater with the image of the coat of arms of Ukraine.
-This act has received positive reviews in Ukraine.
+This act received positive reviews in Ukraine.
 In Russia, because of this, the singer was suggested to be banned.
 But he wasn't banned and remains popular.
-In Ukraine on the other hand Dorn was criticized for continuing to performing in Russia following the 2014 Russian military intervention in Ukraine.
+In Ukraine Dorn was criticized for continuing to performing in Russia following the 2014 Russian military intervention in Ukraine.
 This criticism was somewhat relieved when it was reported that Dorn had secretly donated $10,000 to the Ukrainian army in 2014.
 However, Dorn denied this in an April 2017 interview with Yury Dud.
 He claimed he had donated not to the military, but specifically to civilians who had been affected by shelling, but that the volunteer who was in charge of spending the money used part of it to buy army supplies, and publicly thanked Dorn for that, putting the singer in “an uncomfortable position.”
 Also in the online interview with Dud Dorn claimed that had worn the Ukrainian symbol at the 2014 New wave music festival “so that people wouldn’t make a stink,” apparently meaning that he wanted to avoid criticism from his compatriots, who, he recalls, criticized another Ukrainian performer for wearing a costume with the colors of the Russian flag at the same event.

 In 2016, Dorn was a coach at The Voice Ukraine.